 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Homsher, Michelle F., "Development of time-gated protein detection assays with luminescent nucleotide sensors" (2009).
 Chemistry - Dissertations.
-Paper 13.
+13.